 Thomas Cole’s The Hunter’s Return (1845) will be valuable for the study of:

-- American and national identity and the American landscape
+- National identity and the American landscape

 - Pre-Civil War American history

 By the end of this lesson, students should be able to:

 - Analyze Thomas Cole’s The Hunter’s Return as a primary document that advocates specific points of view

 - Look closely at the painting, use the tools of visual analysis to better understand the work